CMSgov/beneficiary-fhir-data/insights/terraform/projects/bfd/README.md

 ![Resource Diagram](docs/unique-bene-workflow.svg)

+## Known Data Discrepencies

+While the goal is to completely capture all historical and real-time data, sometimes errors occur.
+The following is a list of known discrepencies in the data, with dates and reasons.

+* 09/02/22 - 09/09/22: Due to a typo in the column name, the
+`mdc_jpa_query_eobs_by_bene_id_snf_record_count` field was not being captured.

 ## API-Requests

 API-Requests is the portion of the project that ingests the logs and stores them in Glue tables.